A service area with a history of operators, with three different operators currently providing a small range of catering and shopping facilities.

 Trivia and History

 Winchester's location has been slated because not only is it quite a way from the city of Winchester, but it's located between where a substantial amount of traffic leaves for the A303 at J8 and a substantial amount of traffic joins from the A34 at J9.
-Several services had previously been considered around J7, but these were ruled out as the junctions here are close together and busy, so Winchester was seen as a better site.
-Many of the planned services north of here pre-dated this part of the M3.
+Several service areas had previously been considered around J7, but these were ruled out as the junctions here are close together and busy, so Winchester was seen as a better site.
+Many of the service areas planned to the north of here pre-dated this part of the M3 being opened.

-Another odd curiosity is the repeated advance signs for the services that are on the motorway, for no apparent reason.
-The northbound signs all have a covered-up hotel symbol, which may be an error or a clue to an unfulfilled plan.
+One odd curiosity is the repeated advance signs for the service area that are on the motorway, for no apparent reason.
+The northbound signs all have a covered-up hotel symbol, which was most likely a mistake.

-Jeff Stelling revealed that he did most of his research for that day's Sports Saturday at the northbound services, as that was where he could get some peace.
+Jeff Stelling revealed that he did most of his research for that day's Sports Saturday at the northbound service area, as that was where he could get some peace.
 This small piece of trivia has gone on to become Hampshire folklore.

-The services were built in a joint partnership between Extra and Roadchef by contractors P.J.
+The service area was built in a joint partnership between Extra and Roadchef by contractors P.J.
 Carey of Wembley.
 The original plan began in 1995 and was credited to Extra and Texaco; it was approved in 1999 and, after several delays, opened in 2001.
 Roadchef operated the main building while Swayfields ran the petrol stations.

 Both sites opened with parking capacity for 150 cars, 14 HGVs, 10 coaches and a dedicated area for caravans.
-The northbound side included a 232-seat onRoute restaurant, a 36-seat Costa coffee shop, Wimpy fast food unit and a reStore shop whilst the southbound side, which was considerably larger, included a 333-seat onRoute restaurant, a 52-seat Costa coffee shop, Dr Beak's Chicken and Wimpy fast food units and Fone Bitz and reStore shops.
-A 40 bed Travel Inn was also built on the southbound side.
-Both sides also included a Texaco filling station, operated by Swayfields.
+The northbound side included a 232-seat restaurant, a 36-seat Costa coffee shop, Wimpy fast food unit and a reStore shop whilst the southbound side, which was considerably larger, included a 333-seat restaurant, a 52-seat Costa coffee shop, Dr Beak's Chicken and Wimpy fast food units and Fone Bitz and reStore shops.

 On 19 November 2008 Roadchef sold their part to Moto for £9.5 million as they wanted to channel more money into their existing sites, and until now Moto didn't have a service station in this area.
 Keen spotters will identify much evidence of Roadchef corporate branding, especially in the car park.